-Many accused of Chicago theft crimes choose to fight the charges against them without the assistance of an attorney.
+Many accused of theft crimes choose to fight the charges against them without the assistance of an attorney.
 These charges can be serious and may carry severe punishments if convicted.
-To maximize your defense, and to understand the charges against you, it is incredibly important to enlist the help of an experienced Chicago theft crime attorney.
+To maximize your defense, and to understand the charges against you, it is incredibly important to enlist the help of an experienced criminal lawyer.

 Theft Law Overview

 Theft is a broad term that encompasses several slightly different criminal behaviors.
 Put simply, theft is the act of knowingly taking control over another’s property without permission, causing that person to lose the enjoyment or benefit of the property.

 More specifically, as listed in 720 ILCS 5/16/1(a), a person commits theft when he or she knowingly obtains control over the property of another:

 - Obtains or exerts unauthorized control over property of another;

 - Obtains by deception control over property of another;